Safest Online Casinos to Play at in 2021

 How to Find a Safe Online Casino

-As of this writing, safe and legitimate online casinos still outnumber unsafe casinos.
+Safe and legitimate online casinos still outnumber unsafe casinos.
 That’s thanks in part to the active online gambling community warning others about unsafe business practices.
-When you’re ready to try your hand at online gambling, it is important to do your homework and choose a safe online casino to gamble at.
-An hour’s worth of research into a casino’s practices now could save you hours of headache and hundreds of dollars in losses in the future.
+When you’re ready to try your hand at online gambling, it’s important to choose the most secure online casino to gamble at.
+An hour’s worth of research into a casino’s practices now could save you hundreds, if not thousands, of dollars in losses.

 A safe online casino is any casino site that does fair business with its customers, processes deposits and withdrawals in a timely manner, protects customers’ financial information, and has been tested and certified fair by a third-party auditor.
 You can tell that an online casino is fair due to its certification of fairness by a third-party auditor such as Technical Systems Testing.

 These auditors test the mathematics and software that a given online casino runs on and certifies it to be fair.
 The best and safest online casinos update this certification information multiple times a year, while a casino that isn’t so safe may never update their certification or even display it.

 The best way to know if an online casino is processing payments fairly is to read casino reviews and other material written by members of that site.
 Word gets around fast in the online gaming world, so when an online casino takes too long to process withdrawals or outright refuses to let a customer withdraw funds, sites dedicated to online casino reviews and news let their readers know about it.

 If you read a lot of reviews of a given casino that indicate they aren’t processing withdrawals quickly enough, you can assume that’s not a safe online casino.

 Yes.
 Before you make a deposit, check to see if an online casino is a rogue site or has been blacklisted by respected members of the online gambling community.
 Casinos get blacklisted when they either slow-pay players' winnings or don't pay at all.